cylc/cylc-doc/src/user-guide/running-workflows/workflow-completion.rst

-Stalls are often caused by unexpected task failures, either directly (tasks with :term:`final status` and :term:`incomplete outputs <output completion>`) or indirectly (tasks with partially satisfed prerequisites, downstream of an unexpected failure).
+Stalls are often caused by unexpected task failures, either directly (tasks with :term:`final status` and :term:`incomplete outputs <output completion>`) or indirectly (tasks with partially satisfied :term:`prerequisites <prerequisite>`, downstream of an unexpected failure).

 .. warning::